Viper442/weightlifting/README.md

 post the textbox next to.
 It must match a column header from the training log.

-Alternatives for YDATA are :default, top, bottom, which will place the label at the predefined locations.
+Alternatives for YDATA are: default, top, bottom, which will place the label at the predefined locations.

 > note: